 19) The obligation to give Machatzis HaShekel is for all males over the age of 20, and according to some opinions for all males over the age of 13.However, the prevalent custom is for every father to give a separate "Half" coin (or 3 coins) for each of his male children, and if his wife is pregnant, to give for the unborn child as well.
 (See Mishna Berura 694:5)

 20) Women are exempt from giving Machatzis HaShekel (Mishna Maseches Shekalim Perek 1:3)

 However, some Poskim bring the custom to indeed give Machtzis HaShekel for the women [as well as the female children] in the household.
 (Leket Yosher and Levush Siman 686)

-Every Jewish male and female must hear the Megilah being read, preferably in Shul.
+Every adult Jewish male and female must hear the Megilah being read, preferably in Shul.

 Learning Torah is permitted before the Megilah is read.
 (Mogen Avraham Siman 692:7)

 28) It is a Mitzvah -for both men and women- to hear the Megilah as part of a large congregation (B'rov Am Hadras Melech), as this way the "Pirsumei Nisa- the broadcasting of the miracle of Hashem" will be greater.
 Thus, one [who doesn't belong to any one Shul] should choose the largest Shul in his/her city or neighborhood and hear the Megilah there.
 (See Mishna Berura Siman 687:7)